OpenDSA/OpenDSA/RST/en/PL/FP5.rst

    :scripts: AV/PL/FP/FP5Code1CON.js
    :output: show

-In most other languages, it is better to give each variable the smallest scope possible, by declaring the variable as close as possible to its uses.
-Not so in JavaScript, because **JavaScript does not have block scope** and variable declarations are always *hoisted* to the top of the function.
+In most other languages (including JavaScript based on ECMAScript 2016 and later), it is better to give each variable the smallest scope possible, by declaring the variable as close as possible to its uses.
+Not so in pre-ECMAScript 2016 JavaScript, which does not have block scope and in which  variable declarations are always *hoisted* to the top of the function.
 Consider how this plays out in the following example, remembering to take into account what was said earlier about scope in JavaScript being defined by the body of a function and not by an inner set of curly braces.